3

 “Does this mean that I can fish with Terra?”
 Diode glared at the officer.

-“Well, it’s the fishing that’s illegal.
-I don’t know of any prohibitions on activities other than fishing.
-If it’s just going down and back, then it doesn’t fall under the fishing jurisdiction, it’s the cruising jurisdiction.”
+“Well, it's the fishing that's illegal.
+I don’t know of any restrictions on other activities.
+If it’s just going down and back, then it doesn’t fall under fishing's jurisdiction.
+That would be cruising's jurisdiction.”

 “No fishing?”

-“It would be for personal use, in other words, for playing.
-And since it’s not for fishing, there’ll be fees for things like the satellite or docking.
-You’d also have to buy medicine and the like for their general price-”
+“It would be for personal use.
+Playing, in other words.
+And since you're not fishing, you’ll have to pay fees for things like the satellite and docking.
+You’ll also have to buy medicine and the like at general pricin–”

 “If it’s like that then there are–” Diode stopped mid-sentence and turned around with worry.
-Terra gently nodded.
+Terra nodded gently.

 “So it’s fine?”